-Yes, a great thing for those seeking to lose a few pounds.
+Yes, a great thing for those seeking to lose weight.

 Through the diverse chemical interactions and reactions of the body, uncoupling proteins ramp up caloric burn and force the body to burn off calories at a higher rate, rather than storing them as body fat.

 Now, while reading that paragraph may seem like “the answer” to your fat loss needs, it’s not license go out and start pounding olive oil.